societyinforisk/blog/content/pages/membership.md

 The cost for SPM will be **$50.00USD**.
 SIRA will maintain current and historical records of your membership in the event you reference SPM on your CV/bio/resume.
 Benefits to membership include:

 - Reduced registration to SIRAcon ($50.00 off total price)
-- Membership through 2014
+- Membership through 2015
-- Proceedings of 2013 SIRAcon
+- Proceedings of 2014/2015 SIRAcons
-- SIRAcon journal subscription carried through 2014
+- SIRAcon journal subscription carried through 2015
 - Free access to SIRA-sponsored webinars

 Future webinars will be restricted to SPM or those paying to attend.